 Takata recalled their airbags because of faulty inflators.
 According to the NHTSA, the propellant that the airbags were made from can wear down over time, which can lead to cracks and ruptures in the airbag structure.

 What can I do if I was injured by one of these faulty airbags?

-If you or someone you love was harmed by one of these defective Takata airbags, we invite you to contact Wyatt Law Firm, Ltd. today.
+If you or someone you love was harmed by one of these defective Takata airbags, we invite you to contact Wyatt Law Firm, PLLC. today.
 Our San Antonio injury lawyers are fierce advocates for victims of personal injury, wrongful death, dangerous products, and auto defects.
 Contact our firm today for a free review of your case so you can learn your legal rights and options!